NVIDIA-Omniverse/kit-extension-template-cpp/README.md

 ## Generating Documentation

 1. Run `repo.bat docs` to generate the documentation for the repo, including all extensions it contains.
+    - You can generate the documentation for a single extension by running `repo.bat docs -p {extension_name}`
 2. Open `_build/docs/kit-extension-template-cpp/latest/index.html` to view the generated documentation.

 ## Contributing